 Money, like everything in life, comes… and goes and the challenge for most people is keeping a portion of what they make on a monthly basis.

-If you’ve ever overspent in your life, you may be aware how easy it is to burn a month’s earning in a night or two.
+If you’ve ever overspent in your life, you may be aware of how easy it is to burn a month’s earning in a night or two.

-Years ago, back to when I was just starting out on my career and freshly out of the university, I’ve had this buddy of mine who burns his bi-weekly pay in three days or so that he have to borrow money for his cost of living in the next two weeks.
+Years ago, back to when I was just starting out on my career and freshly out of the university, I’ve had this buddy of mine who burns his bi-weekly pay in three days or so that he has to borrow money for his cost of living in the next two weeks.

-He was one who would call himself a “one day millionaire” and would spend all his earnings on drinking sprees because he believed that he was ” an alcoholic” in such a young age.
+He was one who would call himself a “one day millionaire” and would spend all his earnings on drinking sprees because he believed that he was ” an alcoholic” at such a young age.

 I know, stupid, right?

 If you’re young and reading this, I hope you’re not making the same mistakes.

 What I’ve observed in my 20 years of adulthood, most people overspend to support a lifestyle of choice or simply on shopping sprees or expensive hobbies, which again, boils down to lifestyle choice.

 The number one cause of overspending is consumerism.

 Sadly most of us have been programmed to consume right at the time we were just learning how to walk.